PrashantCode/Android-Code-Challenge/README.md

 Once loaded, the library project should at least randomly select one object from the response and generate a View/ViewGroup with text or image.
 Add features as you like, use your imagination, but coding standard and overall architecture will have the highest value.

+Please make sure to include at least a few Unit Tests.

 ### The Library Project should handle the following,
 * sending the request
 * parsing the response